 Limit caffeine.
 Drinking a small amount of coffee (up to 2 cups a day) or other drinks with caffeine is okay while breastfeeding.
 Too much caffeine can make your baby fussy or keep baby awake.

 Avoid alcohol.
 It's best to avoid alcohol while you are breastfeeding.
 If you choose to drink, you may have a single alcoholic drink once in a while if your baby's breastfeeding routine is well established-and if your baby is at least 3 months old.
 Then, wait at least 4 hours after having a drink before breastfeeding.

 Avoid smoking, drugs, and other medications.
 Talk to your doctor before taking any medicine (both over-the-counter and prescription) or dietary supplements.

-- ChooseMyPlate for moms can help you choose foods from each of the food groups.
+- ChooseMyPlate for Moms/Moms-to-Be can help you choose foods from each of the food groups.